Ending Global Slavery: Everyday Heroes Leading the Way

 The competition is hosted on www.changemakers.net.
 Funding will be awarded for the most innovative policy-level and grassroots models.

-About sseale66I'm Shelley, a journeyer and learner of the world, freelance journalist and author, yoga chick and dog lover.
+About Shelley SealeI'm Shelley, a journeyer and learner of the world, freelance journalist and author, yoga chick and dog lover.
 I pound the keyboard from home barefoot every day, and while my boss is demanding she also occasionally lets me have the early afternoon cocktail.
 I think not going into an office or collecting corporate paychecks are very good ideas, though not always profitable.
-I have written for National Geographic, USA Today, Globe Pequot Press, Andrew Harper Traveler and CNN, among others.
+I have written for National Geographic, USA Today, The Guardian, Texas Monthly and CNN, among others.
 Neither the New York Times nor Johnny Depp have answered my letters yet.
-I love yoga, wine, and books, though not necessarily in that order.
+I love yoga, indie movies, wine, and books, though not necessarily in that order.
 I believe in karma.
 Mean people suck.
 If I could have any dream job I would like to be a superhero.
-I don't know how to whistle.
-I was once robbed by a monkey in Nepal.
+I have performed a catch on the flying trapeze, boarded down a live volcano and was once robbed by a monkey in Nepal.
+But, I don't know how to whistle.
 My mantra is "travel with a purpose."